 Yes; PIP development includes material changes of use.

-Following PIP, the developer or landowner(s) has five years (or a different time period determined by the LPA) to seek TDC, the approval of which will mean that the site has full planning permission.
+Following PIP, the developer or landowner(s) has five years to seek TDC, the approval of which will mean that the site has full planning permission.

 The legal procedure for TDC is set out in s70 (2ZZA-2ZZC) of the Town and Country Planning Act 1990.